Leica T vs Sony A7 III

 - More modern: Reflects 3 years and 10 months of technical progress since the T Typ 701 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the A7 III is the clear winner of the contest (23 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A7 III is the clear winner of the contest (24 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the T Typ 701 or the A7 III perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.